stanford-crfm/haliax/README.md

 > — Patrick Rothfuss, *The Name of the Wind*

 Haliax is a [JAX](https:://github.com/google/jax) library for building neural networks with named tensors, in the tradition of Alexander Rush's [Tensor Considered Harmful](https://nlp.seas.harvard.edu/NamedTensor).
-Named tensors improve the legibility and compositionality of tensor programs by using named axes instead of positional indices as in NumPy, PyTorch, etc. Here's a minimal attention module implementation in Haliax.
+Named tensors improve the **legibility** and **compositionality** of tensor programs by using named axes instead of positional indices as typically used in NumPy, PyTorch, etc.

+Despite the focus on legibility, Haliax is also **fast**, typically about as fast as "pure" JAX code.
+Haliax is also built to be **scalable**: it can support [Fully-Sharded Data Parallelism (FSDP)](https://engineering.fb.com/2021/07/15/open-source/fsdp/) and Tensor Parallelism with [just a few lines of code](https://colab.research.google.com/drive/1QX4yH3zRFF3Xiibf1aahETcSQ5nbcUMz).
+Haliax powers [Levanter](https://gihub.com/stanford-crfm/levanter), our companion library for training large language models and other foundation models, with scale proven up to 20B parameters and up to a TPU v3-256 pod slice.

+## Example: Attention

+Here's a minimal attention module implementation in Haliax.
 For a more detailed introduction, please see the [Haliax tutorial](https://colab.research.google.com/drive/1TiTcQQ4V5mopbgCu1SVl-oqJtXn7rFnC).
+(We use the excellent [Equinox](https://github.com/patrick-kidger/equinox) library for its module system and tree transformations.)

 ```python
 import equinox as eqx